hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/chrome/_examples/header.md

     * **`logger`:** Logging module (potentially from a dedicated library).
     * **`StringFormatter`, `StringNormalizer`, `ProductFieldsValidator`:**  Classes for string manipulation, normalization, and validation (related to product data).

-The code snippet demonstrates how to import modules from the `src` package, which is a common practice in larger projects to organize code and encourage modularity.
+The code snippet demonStartes how to import modules from the `src` package, which is a common practice in larger projects to organize code and encourage modularity.

 ## <explanation>